slowernews/wisdom-tldr/README.md

 > *'If you view everything through the lens of fear, then you tend to stay in retreat mode.'*

+> *'Behaviors are driven by fear. to change behaviors focus on fear, not on the behavior itself.'*

 > *'Don’t be afraid to be alone.
 Don’t be afraid to be committed.
 Fear is the most limiting quality a person has.' -- Michelangelo*

 > *'You always have two choices: your commitment versus your fear.' -- Sammy Davis Jr.*

 > *'The things we fear the most have already happened to us.'*

+> *'You'll never have fear of loss when you give more value to lessons than successes.'*

 Excuses are a manifestation of fear.
 None of them is acceptable.
 End.